Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Related Research

 To achieve this, we turn to latent tree models (LTMs), which can uncover hidden structure from data without supervision.
-By grouping correlated features and capturing unobserved confounders, LTMs produce task-agnostic, denoised embeddings \citep{zwiernik2017,williams2018} that have proven effective for related tasks such as topic discovery and sentence modeling \citep{Mourad_2013,chen2016,williams2018}.
+By grouping correlated features and capturing unobserved confounders, LTMs produce task-agnostic, denoised embeddings \citep{zwiernik2017,williams2018} that have proven effective for related tasks such as topic discovery and sentence modeling \citep{Mourad_2013,CHEN2017105,williams2018}.

-\paragraph{Hyperbolic Representations of Genetic Data} Euclidean space (with flat curvature and polynomial volume growth) poorly fits data where latent structure is hierarchical or tree-like, and leads to unnecessary distortion. \uriel{+} vectors lie such a flat space (see Appendix \ref{app:genetic}).
-Instead, hyperbolic geometry offers a closer match as its exponential volume growth aligns with the branching of trees, enabling low-distortion, low-dimensional embeddings. \citet{NickelKiela2017} showed that Poincaré-ball embeddings capture WordNet hierarchies with markedly less distortion and in fewer dimensions than Euclidean baselines.
+\paragraph{Hyperbolic Representations of Genetic Data} Euclidean space (with flat curvature and polynomial volume growth) poorly fits data where latent structure is tree-like, and leads to unnecessary distortion. \uriel{+} vectors lie in such a flat space (see Appendix \ref{app:genetic}).
+Instead, hyperbolic geometry offers a closer match as its exponential volume growth aligns with the branching of trees, enabling low-distortion, low-dimensional embeddings. \citet{NickelKiela2017} showed that Poincar\'e-ball embeddings capture WordNet hierarchies with markedly less distortion and in fewer dimensions than Euclidean baselines.
 Extending this idea, \citet{tifrea2018poincareglovehyperbolicword} adapted the commonly used GloVe model to learn directly in hyperbolic space, improving word similarity, analogy, and especially hypernymy detection.
-Beyond the Poincaré model, the hyperboloid (Lorentz) model embeds points in Minkowski space, simplifying certain operations and often improving numerical stability during training \citep{NickelKiela2018}.
+Beyond the Poincar\'e model, the hyperboloid (Lorentz) model embeds points in Minkowski space, simplifying certain operations and often improving numerical stability during training \citep{NickelKiela2018}.

 In multilingual NLP, incorporating linguistic genealogy assists cross-lingual transfer (e.g., by guiding meta-learning with genetic structure or by arranging adapter modules to mirror the language tree \citep{garcia-etal-2021-cross,faisal-anastasopoulos-2022-phylogeny}).
 Prior hyperbolic work on languages used cognate similarity to infer hierarchical relations \citep{NickelKiela2018}.